Grass Seed for New Lawns

 Both require warmth and water but the first is down to how well you've planted your seed and the second is down to nutrition.
 Getting strong roots is half the battle which requires phosphate and nitrogen and getting healthy leaves requires potassium and nitrogen.
 Therefore adding the right fertiliser is very beneficial.

-Use our Starter fertiliser for new lawns.
 For existing lawns when over seeding use one of our seasonal fertilisers - the 'sandy soil' variety in spring and summer will give you a better nutrient balance even if you have clay soil.
 You can use 'starter' or a 'seasonal fertiliser' for patching small areas.

 For new lawns